gaearon/redux-devtools-dock-monitor/README.md

 Name                  | Description
 -------------         | -------------
 `children`            | Any valid Redux DevTools monitor.
 Required.
 `toggleVisibilityKey` | A key or a key combination that toggles the dock visibility.
 Must be recognizable by [parse-key](https://github.com/thlorenz/parse-key) (for example, `'ctrl-h'`).
-Required.
+Optional.
+By default set to `'ctrl-h'`.
 `changePositionKey`   | A key or a key combination that toggles the dock position.
 Must be recognizable by [parse-key](https://github.com/thlorenz/parse-key) (for example, `'ctrl-w'`).
-Required.
+Optional.
+By default set to `'ctrl-w'`.
 `changeMonitorKey`   | A key or a key combination that switches the currently visible monitor.
 Must be recognizable by [parse-key](https://github.com/thlorenz/parse-key) (for example, `'ctrl-m'`).
 Required if you use more than one monitor.
 `fluid`               | When `true`, the dock size is a fraction of the window size, fixed otherwise.
 Optional.
 By default set to `true`.
 `defaultSize`         | Size of the dock.
 When `fluid` is `true`, a float (`0.5` means half the window size).
 When `fluid` is `false`, a width in pixels.
 Optional.
 By default set to `0.3` (3/10th of the window size).